Roboy/ParlAI/projects/roboy/ros_integration/README.md

 agents[0].observe(validate(acts[1]))
 self.update_counters()
 ```
-Talking to the net, we are agent[0] where the net is agent[1]. agent[1] observes our actions through `.observe` which originates from `projects/personachat/persona_seq2seq.py`, line 1588ff.
+Talking to the net, we are `agent[0]` while the net is `agent[1]`. `agent[1]` observes our actions through `.observe` which originates from [`projects/personachat/persona_seq2seq.py`](https://github.com/Roboy/ParlAI/blob/5baff6372e44a53fea4ce7b437b4f175d8f9b846/projects/personachat/persona_seq2seq.py#L1588-L1624), line 1588ff.
 There, depending on the progress of the conversation, our input is preprocessed for the net.

 #### Get I/O through ROS
 We want to manipulate the interface between world the agents interact in and our agent[0] to allow I/O through ROS. `core/worlds.py` is where `ROS_worlds.py` is derived from.
 There, the [`def parlay(self)`](https://github.com/Roboy/ParlAI/blob/56b0d6ad5962cec0465d37a74e6211b12c60463e/parlai/core/worlds.py#L237-L245) function has been changed to accept user input from `gnlp_ros_srv.py` and return the model response through adding a `sentence` variable.